knpuniversity/stripe/knpu/ep2-subscriptions/creating-plans.md

 Oh yea, it's the Sheep Shear Club: thanks to part 1, it's already possible to buy individual products.
 Now, click "Pricing".
-The *real* point of the site is to get a *subscription* that'll send you awesome sheep awesome shearing accessories monthly.
+The *real* point of the site is to get a *subscription* that'll send your awesome sheep awesome shearing accessories monthly.
 After vigorous meetings with our investors, we've decided to offer 2 plans: the Farmer Brent at $99/month and the New Zealander at $199/month.
 But other than this fancy looking page, we haven't coded anything for this yet.